measurement-kit/measurement-kit/doc/api/http/http.md

 // Invocation of request() with all optional arguments specified mk::http::request({
-        "follow_redirects" : "yes",       // default is no
+        "http/follow_redirects" : "yes",       // default is no
-        "url" : "http://nexa.polito.it/", // must be specified
+        "http/url" : "http://nexa.polito.it/", // must be specified
-        "method" : "PUT",                 // default is GET "path" : "/robots.txt",           // default is to use URL
+        "http/method" : "PUT",                 // default is GET
+        "http/path" : "/robots.txt",           // default is to use URL
         "http_version" : "HTTP/1.0"       // default is HTTP/1.1
     }, [](mk::Error err, mk::http::Response resp) {
         if (err) {